 Here are the key points to consider when looking into co-ownership for your second home:

-- You can buy between one and four parts of a property through a company that holds the property deed.
+- You can buy between one and four parts of a property (50%) through a company holding the deed.

-- Each part typically allows you to stay in your second home for a certain number of days per year, such as 44 days (or 1.5 months) for a 1/8th share.
-You can buy additional shares to increase your stay time.
+- Each part typically allows you to stay in your second home for a certain number of days per year, such as 42-44 days (or 6 weeks/1.5 months) for a 1/8th share.
+You can buy one or additional shares to increase your stay time.

 - A professional management company is responsible for looking after the property on behalf of the co-owners, including maintenance, cleaning, and rentals when the property is not in use.